[Updated 12/20/2021] Personally, I’d argue that the best Western NC small towns easily rank among the best small towns in America on the whole.

 The town itself is also home to breweries, boutiques, and vacation homes.
 The Village Green Park is worth a stroll, and this is a jumping off point for some top-notch waterfalls.

-In my eyes, these small, rural towns in North Carolina are all among the most charming and best small towns in the USA.
+In my eyes, these small, rural towns in the Blue Ridge Mountains of North Carolina are all among the most charming and best small towns in the USA.

 In the Appalachian Mountains, they have one of the most beautiful natural backdrops in the nation, and each of these towns is steeped in history, art, and culture.